[ User Login ]

 The first things you'll need are:

-The team registration link will be posted on our website, sfmicrosoccer.org, at least 2 weeks before the registration period opens.
+The team registration link will be posted on our website, sfmicrosoccer.org, at least a week before the registration period opens.
 The deadlines and dates are as follows:

 The team fee is $580/season, but teams may also apply for the low-income school rate of $290/season.
 To qualify for the reduced fee at least half the players on your team must attend a school designated as a low-income school.
 Private schools are not eligible for the reduced fee.
 For more information please contact firstname.lastname@example.org.